Alleged Kidnapping: Court Denies Wadume, Others Bail - THISDAYLIVE

 She also ordered that the authorities of the Correctional Centre in Kuje allow the defendants access to medical facility and their lawyers while in their custody.

-Wadume was first arrested in Ibi, Taraba State, on August 6, 2019, by policemen from the Intelligence Response Team of the Office of the Inspector General of Police (IG).
+Wadume was first arrested in Ibi, Taraba State, on August 6, 2019, by policemen from the Intelligence Response Team of the Inspector General of the Police office.

+He was arrested for a kidnap case in which he was said to have demanded N106 million as ransom.

 Wadume was later rearrested for interrogation before he was charged along with six others early in June 2020.